PhilMele/M3Project/README.md

 </details>

 ### 5.3 User Testing <a name="user-testing"></a>

+Database query for #42:
+run `flask shell`

+In the shell write the following lines:
+    from app import db, GrantApplication
+    applications = GrantApplication.query.all()
+    for application in applications:
+        print(f"Application ID: {application.id}, User ID: {application.user_id}")

+To leave shell, type: `exit()`

 ## 6. Bugs <a name="bugs"></a>
 ### 6.1 Current bugs <a name="current-bugs"></a>
 ### 6.2 Design & User Experience Improvements <a name="design-improvements"></a>